From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 - Zombie: Process alive but unresponsive

-Why is this necessary?
-Because 95% of AI pilots fail in production.
-Not because AI sucks.
-Because humans get overwhelmed by thousands of daily approvals and log messages.
-Alert fatigue leads to "auto-approve" modes—which reintroduces the risk you were trying to avoid.
+Why does this matter?
+Because the most common failure mode in production AI isn't bad output.
+It's overwhelmed humans.
+Teams get flooded with thousands of daily approvals and log messages.
+Alert fatigue sets in.
+Someone switches to "auto-approve" -- and the careful governance you built evaporates.
 Witness turns that chaos into five colored dots and actionable signals.
+Five dots.
+Twelve leashes.
+One glance.

 Natural Language Interfaces: From Terminal to Anywhere

 Real-world example: You're in a meeting.
-Someone says, "Stop that slow bug-fix agent and resume it with more aggressive search."
-Flip to Telegram, type "Cancel run bugfix-12, resume with more context," and Gluon handles it.
+Someone mentions the bug-fix agent looks stuck.
+Flip to Telegram, type "Cancel run bugfix-12, resume with more aggressive search."
+Gluon handles it.
 No SSH.
 No terminal.
 No specialized knowledge.

 The Witness colors appear in the chat.
 Cost tracking is available.
 Task creation, status checks, and conflict resolution all flow through the same interface.

-Gluon is also a Progressive Web App (PWA).
+Gluon is also a Progressive Web App.
 Install it on your phone.
 Full mobile dashboard.
 Tailscale tunnel for secure remote access.
 Monitor Ralph loops from a coffee shop.
 Cost caps, health indicators, and cancel buttons at your fingertips.

-The accessibility shift matters.
-The biggest unlock isn't the technology.
-It's that anyone on the team can manage agents without being a terminal expert.
+The biggest unlock here isn't the technology.
+It's that anyone on the team can hold a leash without being a terminal expert.

 100% audit logging records every decision, every cost, every tool call.
-Compliance and accountability are built-in.
+Compliance and accountability are built in, not bolted on.

 Cost visibility tracks token spend, API calls, and cost-per-run.
 Cost caps are enforced.
 Agents with runaway expenses don't surprise you with a $5,000 bill.

-And this is critical: explicit exit signals.
-Ralph's design includes dual-condition checks: both a COMPLETE status AND an explicit EXIT_SIGNAL flag.
+And the critical detail: explicit exit signals.
+Ralph's design includes dual-condition checks -- both a COMPLETE status and an explicit EXIT_SIGNAL flag.
 Two conditions, not one.
 Because if you only check for "completion," an agent can get stuck in a loop claiming victory.

-That leash we discussed in Post 3?
+The leash from Post 3?
 At team scale, it becomes governance infrastructure.
-Gluon's supervision system is the rope—and every team member holds it the same way.
+Every team member holds it the same way.

 The Role Shift: From Code Writer to Orchestrator